topcoder-platform/tcc-cronos/confluence_management/trunk/test_files/IMPORTANT_READ_ME.txt

   3.2 Demo-> CONFLUENCE_URL      the url for the wsdl on your confluence , if not success replace the localhost with your ip
       Demo-> USER_NAME           user name of your account  created above Demo-> PASSWORD            password of your account  created above

-4 put all the jars in ${your confluence directory}\confluence\WEB-INF\lib into test_reflib 5 of course note the tc dependency
 thank you for reviewing